kotatogram/kotatogram.github.io/hugo/content/faq/index.md

 * Hiding proxy sponsor in chat list

 It's possible that if Telegram will add ads, its removal will also be considered as Telegram API TOS violation.

+#### Will Android version be made? {#android}

+I'm not planning to make Android version.
+Maybe I'll experiment in future, but it's unlikely that I'll make a complete app.

 #### My anti-virus detects Kotatogram as a malware! {#antivirus-detect}